 Much has been written on the subject of Autism and bullying.
 I must admit, I am not sure how, but somehow, my son, Niam, had managed

 To those that follow my son, it comes as no surprise, our Friday nights consist of going to the movies, regardless if we are on vacation.
 It was a routine night out, french fries with cheese curd, no gravy, a slice of cheese pizza and water.
 The movie: Alvin and the Chipmunks.
 It was a great night, the movie was funny, Niam was engaged, and I was enjoying my mother/son bonding time.
 The night is not over without Niam doing a dance to the credits, and asking if he can go to the washroom.
 He always asks, ABA therapy has engrained this into him, but for some reason, unknown to me, I had a nervous , hesitant feeling in my stomach, the kind of feeling a mother feels when she knows something is not right, something bad is about to happen.
-He emerged from the washroom traumitized and visibly upset holding his glasses in his hand clearly wet.
+He emerged from the washroom traumatized and visibly upset holding his glasses in his hand clearly wet.
 Upon asking a few questions, I came to the realization a Man, not a boy, put his eye glasses in the toilet, where he had to put his hands in to retrieve them.
 It took some time, to calm him, to distract him, but eventually we washed them in the fountain without any satisfaction to Niam.
 He was repeating “ New Glasses, New Glasses” refusing to wear them.
 Autism and bullying had crept into my life without me knowing.

 What mother doesn’t hurt when her child is upset?
-What mother doesn’t feel the pain when someone else deliberately hurts your child?
+What mother doesn’t feel the pain when someone else deliberately hurts their child?
 Why?
 That is the definition of bullying: there is never a real answer, and if there is, it never makes sense to the intelligent.
 To the Man who bullied my son, what were you thinking?
 It is obvious with minimal interaction my son has special needs.
-You took advantage of his innocence and his soft nature to do the indespicable, without any care to his feelings.
+You took advantage of his innocence and his soft nature to do the in despicable, without any care to his feelings.
 I want you to know I forgive you, we forgive you, and I hope this letter reaches you, somehow, so that you may think twice, the next time you decide its “Okay” , “fun” to let your worst side take over you.

 Calmly, I approached the Manager of Fairview, a soft spoken pleasant gentleman, who looked as kind, as his actions.
 I explained what happened.
 Immediately he took us to sit down in the room where birthday parties are held, a special room, with posters and coloured chairs, a room my son could have a space to himself, calm down, and be distracted by all the sensory stimuli the room had to offer.
 I welcomed the gesture.
-He patiently listened to the course of events, offered me some recourse , apologized for an incident that was not his fault except for the fact it happened at his place of work.
+He patiently listened to the course of events, offered me some recourse , apologized for an incident that was clearly not his fault except for the fact it happened at his place of work.
 After writing down the incident, I decided without adequate description from Niam not much could be done.
 It does not always take much to help someone, offering compassion, lending an ear and being thoughtful is many times more than enough.